Assur: Neo-Assyrian Empire

-In the Neo-Assyrian Empire (912–605 BC), the royal residence was transferred to other Assyrian cities.
-Ashur-nasir-pal II (884–859 BC) moved the capital from Assur to Kalhu (Calah/Nimrud) following a series of successful campaigns and produced some of the greatest artworks in the form of colossal lamassu statues and low-relief depictions of the royal court as well as battles.
+In the Neo-Assyrian Empire (912–605 BC) the royal residence was transferred to other Assyrian cities.
+Ashurnasirpal II (884–859 BC) moved the capital from Assur to Kalhu (Calah/Nimrud).
 With the reign of Sargon II (722–705 BC), a new capital began to rise: Dur-Sharrukin (Fortress of Sargon).
-Dur-Sharrukin was originally planned to be built on a scale set to surpass that of Ashurnasirpal's.
 He died in battle and his son and successor Sennacherib (705–682 BC) abandoned the city, choosing to magnify Nineveh as his royal capital.
-The city of Ashur remained the religious center of the empire and continued to be revered as the holy crown of the empire, due to its temple of the national god Ashur.
+The city of Assur remained the religious center of the empire due to its temple of the national god Ashur.

 In the reign of Sennacherib (705–682 BC), the House of the New Year, Akitu, was built, and the festivities celebrated in the city.
 Many of the kings were also buried beneath the Old Palace while some queens were buried in the other capitals such as the wife of Sargon, Ataliya.
-The city was sacked and largely destroyed during the decisive battle of Assur, a major confrontation between the Assyrian and Median armies.
+The city was sacked and largely destroyed during the decisive battle of Assur, a major confrontation between the Assyrian and Median and Babylonian armies.

 Achaemenid Empire

-After the Medes were overthrown by the Persians as the dominant force in ancient Iran, Assyria was ruled by the Persian Achaemenid Empire (as Athura) from 549 BC to 330 BC (see Achaemenid Assyria).
-The Assyrians of Mada (Media) and Athura (Assyria) had been responsible for gold and glazing works of the palace and for providing Lebanese cedar timber, respectively.
+After the Babylonians and Medes were overthrown by the Persians as the dominant force in ancient Mesopotamia and Iran, Assyria was ruled by the Persian Achaemenid Empire (as Athura) from 549 BC to 330 BC (see Achaemenid Assyria).
+The Athura had been responsible for gold and glazing works of the palace and for providing Lebanese cedar timber, respectively.
 The city and region of Ashur had once more gained a degree of militaristic and economic strength.
-Along with the Assyrians in Mada, a revolt took place in 520 BC but ultimately failed.
-Assyria seems to have recovered dramatically, and flourished during this period.
-It became a major agricultural and administrative centre of the Achaemenid Empire, and its soldiers were a mainstay of the Persian Army.
+A revolt by the Assyrians took place in 520 BC but ultimately failed.
+Assyria seems to have recovered dramatically and flourished during this period.
+It became a major agricultural and administrative center of the Achaemenid Empire, and its soldiers were a mainstay of the Persian Army.